didispeed/TAT/README.md

 # TAT
 THIS GAME WAS MADE BY AI!!!!
 I WANTED TO TEST A GAME THE GAME FIRST!
 THE CODING WAS MADE BY AI!
 EVERYTHING ELSE WAS MADE BY ME!
 AFTER I LEARN CODING, I WILL CREATE MY OWN GAME!!!!!
+Game description:   Welcome to the town!
+Grab your gun, medical license, your magnifying glass, your braincells, your knife, your riffle, your cards, your love, and most importantly, your FAITH.
+You try to walk down the stairs?
+Don't do it at night.
+You're trying to swim?
+Don't try it at night.
+You try to pick up books?
+Don't try it at night.
+You try to drink water?
+Don't try it at night.
+You want to go get some fresh air?
+Don't try it at night.
+Want to close to the wall?
+Don't try it at night.
+You want to trust someone?
+NEVER DO THAT AT NIGHT OR DAY.
+In this world of TAT, you can be heart broken, Xcuted, Killed, saved, betrayed, get played, and you can sure well experience fun and trust issues! ...help! help m-....
+(I hate this town)